VOLUNTEER/DONATION NEEDS DURING THE COVID-19 (CORONAVIRUS) PANDEMIC

 Facilitate a Virtual Hangout

 SEEC staff hosts a daily Virtual Hangout which is a safe space for the people we support to come together for 30 minutes or so a day to discuss or share anything pertaining to the topic of the day.
-Virtual hangouts are hosted by a staff member on the Zoom video chat platform.
-Each hangout group consists of no more than 4 attendees (the people we support) in each chat.
+Virtual hangouts are hosted by a staff member on the Zoom video chat platform and co-facilitated by volunteers.
+Each hangout group consists of no more than 10 people in each chat.
 This is an informal, fun, and incredibly rewarding way to give back to the community during this time.
-If interested in facilitating a virtual hangout session, please complete the survey below and SEEC staff will contact you as soon as possible.Sign Up

 Virtual Mock Interviews